dennyzhang/maintain-it-blog/README.md

 I talk to the audience/customers virtually.
 This would help to improve engaging people.

+-   Avoid using vague or fuzzy statement.

+People like meaningful details.

 -   Make the reading fluid.

 If you can't deliver your thinking smoothly.
 People will simply leave.
 They don't even bother to leave you a complain.

--   Avoid using vague or fuzzy statement.

-People like meaningful details.
+-   Use of transition words

+show readers you are summarizing, comparing or concluding something.

 ### How To Promote<a id="sec-1-2-2" name="sec-1-2-2"></a>